-A relief valve must be fitted in the appropriate machine port or in the outlet pipe work as close to the compressor as possible.
+A relief valve must be fitted in the outlet pipe work as close to the compressor as possible.
 The valve must be positioned so as not to vent air onto any personnel since the air discharged will be hot and can cause severe burns.